Keen Engineering

 Keen Engineering Co.
 Ltd. was a consulting engineering firm based in Canada and the United States that operated from 1960 to 2005.

 In the late 1950s James Keen, in association with Jerry Yost of Toronto, formed Yost Keen and Associates.
-The company successfully designed many projects in Toronto, Ontario.
+The company successfully designed many projects in Toronto.
 They began to build a solid reputation within the consulting engineering industry that started bringing projects from Western Canada.

 One of the Western projects obtained by the firm was located in Regina, Saskatchewan.
 In order to successfully complete this project, the partners decided that an office needed to be set up in Regina.
 Jim Keen opened the Regina office.
 By 1960 the two partners agreed to split into two firms, and the Regina office became Keen Engineering Co.
 Ltd. James Keen and the principals of the newly formed Keen Engineering decided to aggressively pursue the growing Western Canadian market.
-After conducting a careful analysis of the building services market, the Directors decided to open offices in Edmonton and Calgary in Alberta and Vancouver in British Columbia.
+After conducting a careful analysis of the building services market, the directors decided to open offices in Edmonton and Calgary in Alberta and Vancouver in British Columbia.